 Now let’s involve the other strings.
 Take your time with the next three songs.
 They are broken into sections, so if you have trouble, you can take it one section at a time.

 You might also be interested in: 50 Little Things You Can Do To Get More From Your Guitar Practice Time

 3. “Beat It” – Michael Jackson

 “Sweet Home Alabama” looks tricky, but there is a simple way to play it.
 First, make the D chord shape.
 But instead of putting your middle finger on the 2 of the high E string, keep it open like this:

 Use that middle finger for the A and low E notes.

 In the fourth section of the lick, you will want to use your index finger to hammer on for every 2nd fret.

 5. “Day Tripper” – The Beatles

-“Day Tripper” seems trickier than it is.
-For the notes on the second fret, make sure bar your index finger over the A and D strings.
+“Day Tripper” seems like one of the more tricky guitar licks, but it’s pretty easy to catch on to!
+For the notes on the second fret, make sure to bar your index finger over the A and D strings.
 Also, use a hammer on for the last note.
 When you get that, move the same pattern up to the A string.